SW-g16/sw/documentation/final-report.md

 ### Data Mining

-The process of generating semantic triples from non-semantic sources.
+Data mining here describes the process of generating semantic triples from non-semantic sources.
 Miners retrieve the triples specified in [section](#link).
 The most crucial triples are `Voter voteDirection Votable` and `Votable processedBy VotingAssembly`.
-This is sufficient to form the backbone of our graph, to which other data is attached.
+This is sufficient to form the backbone of the application's graph, to which other data is attached.
 Other data that is fundamental for the domain (i.e. necessities for making the data meaningful) include dates, party memberships, and voter personalia.
 We also link the Polity that that a VotingAssembly legislates for.
 The latter is among the rarest triples, and is done manually.

 #### Space Complexity

-We give an overview of the size of space complexity of our database in terms of number of triples of each form.
+This section provides an overview of the size of space complexity of our database in terms of number of triples of each form.

 The number of triples is of order `O(numDatasets*avg_numVotingAssemblies*avg_numBills*avg_numSimultaneousVoters)`